jorgef/fsharpreactivepatterns/docs/content/messaging-with-actors.md

 ##Message

 Messages are sent between actors, they don't have any metadata or header (at least not from the actor point of view), they are just plain data and can be any F# type.
-For more details see chapter 4 of the book.

 ###Primitive types